|Manatee County Government Administration Building 1st Floor Patricia M. Glass Chambers June 6, 2019 - 9:00 am|

 941-748-4501 ext.
 6878

-Based upon the evidence presented, comments made at the Public Hearing, the technical support documents, the action of the Planning Commission, and finding the request to be CONSISTENT with the Community Planning Act as codified in applicable portions of Chapter 163, Part II, Florida Statutes and the Manatee County Comprehensive Plan, I move to ADOPT Plan Amendment PA-18-12/Ordinance 19-01, as recommended by the Planning Commission.
+Based upon the evidence presented, comments made at the Public Hearing, the action of the Planning Commission, the technical support documents, and finding the request to be in compliance with the applicable portions of Chapter 163, Part II, Florida Statutes, and consistent with the Manatee County Comprehensive Plan, I move to ADOPT Plan Amendment PA-18-10/Ordinance 19-16, as recommended by the Planning Commission.

 Manatee County Comprehensive Plan